 Session Recording allows you to record the on-screen activity of any user session hosted from a VDA for Server OS or Desktop OS, over any type of connection, subject to corporate policy and regulatory compliance.
 Session Recording records, catalogs, and archives sessions for retrieval and playback.

-Session Recording uses flexible policies to trigger recordings of application sessions automatically.
-This enables IT to monitor and examine user activity of applications - such as financial operations and healthcare patient information systems - supporting internal controls for regulatory compliance and security monitoring.
-Similarly, Session Recording also aids in technical support by speeding problem identification and time-to-resolution.
+Session Recording provides ﬂexible policies to trigger recordings of application and desktop sessions automatically.
+Session Recording also supports dynamic session recording.
+Session Recording enables IT personnel to monitor and examine user activity of application and desktop sessions, and therefore supports internal controls for regulatory compliance and security monitoring.
+Similarly, Session Recording also aids in technical support by speeding problem identiﬁcation and time-to-resolution.

 Enhanced security through logging and monitoring.
 Session Recording allows organizations to record on-screen user activity for applications that deal with sensitive information.
-This is especially critical in regulated industries such as health care and finance.
+This approach is especially critical in regulated industries such as healthcare and finance.
 Where personal information that must not be recorded is involved, policy controls allow selective recording.